 Please see the PDF attached to the bottom of this article.
 It includes directions for signing and returning the Addendum.
 Our Addendum was last updated on August 23rd, 2018.

-For any additional questions or concerns about Clubhouse’s approach privacy, security, certifications, or GDPR compliance plans, please contact us at firstname.lastname@example.org.
+For any additional questions or concerns about Clubhouse’s approach to privacy, security, certifications, or GDPR compliance plans, please contact us at firstname.lastname@example.org.